Space manufacturing: 3D-printing in space

 The option of 3D printing items in space holds many advantages over manufacturing situated on Earth.
 With 3D printing technologies, rather than exporting tools and equipment from Earth into space, astronauts have the option to manufacture needed items directly.
 On-demand patterns of manufacturing make long-distance space travel more feasible and self-sufficient as space excursions require less cargo.
 Mission safety is also improved.

 The Made In Space, Inc. 3D printers, which launched in 2014 to the International Space Station, are designed specifically for a zero-gravity or micro-gravity environment.
 The effort was awarded the Phase III Small Business Innovation and Research Contract.
 The Additive Manufacturing Facility will be used by NASA to carry out repairs (including during emergency situations), upgrades, and installation.
 Made In Space lists the advantages of 3D printing as easy customization, minimal raw material waste, optimized parts, faster production time, integrated electronics, limited human interaction, and option to modify the printing process.

 The Refabricator experiment, under development by Firmamentum, a division of Tethers Unlimited, Inc. under a NASA Phase III Small Business Innovation Research contract, combines a recycling system and a 3D printer to perform demonstration of closed-cycle in-space manufacturing on the International Space Station (ISS).
-The Refabricator experiment, which was delivered to the ISS aboard Cygnus NG-10 on November 19th, 2018, processes plastic feedstock through multiple printing and recycling cycles to evaluate how many times the plastic materials can be re-used in the microgravity environment before their polymers degrade to unacceptable levels.
+The Refabricator experiment, which was delivered to the ISS aboard Cygnus NG-10 on November 19, 2018, processes plastic feedstock through multiple printing and recycling cycles to evaluate how many times the plastic materials can be re-used in the microgravity environment before their polymers degrade to unacceptable levels.

 Additionally, 3D printing in space can also account for the printing of meals.
 NASA's Advanced Food Technology program is currently investigating the possibility of printing food items in order to improve food quality, nutrient content, and variety.

 Airbus is developing and planning with the European Space Agency to send and test the first 3D-printer printing metals in space at the ISS in a year from 2022, and establishing space manufacturing in three to four years from 2022.

+Mitsubishi Electric Research Laboratories (MERL) has developed a UV-curable resin that is stable in the LEO environment, as well as an extruder and positioner to fabricate structures in orbit.